AmazyJoe/debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+- # Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged : in the def create, I have changed the Toys.create to Toy.create.

-- Update the number of likes for a toy
+- # Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged:  Whenever I refresh the page after a Like it works.changed the Update from capital U to small u of update.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I have added in this code to my routes.rb
+  delete '/toys/:id', to: 'toys#destroy'